codelv/enaml-web/README.md

 1. Automatic form generation and population based on an Atom object similar to the django admin.
 2. Potentially 5-10x speedup's vs other template engines (django templates, etc.)
 3. Easily build extendable and reusable model based web components by linking a css framework like Bootstrap, Materialize, etc..
+4. Web components are rendered server side which translates to fast client side rendering
+5. SEO friendly
+6. Use whatever JS you like

 ### Usage ###